crypt0rr/kb/README.md

 `npm test` runs focused parser and content-contract tests. `npm run doctor` checks the Node.js version, required project paths, and local npm availability.
+`npm run test:a11y` builds the deployable static site, serves it with Astro Preview, and runs the browser-level Playwright/Axe smoke suite against representative routes and keyboard interactions.
+The `Browser accessibility smoke tests` workflow runs the same check on pull requests, pushes to `main`, and manual dispatches.
+For a first local run, install the test browser once with `npx playwright install chromium`.

 `npm run check:external-links` checks reachable external URLs and writes Markdown plus complete JSON reports under `.reports/`.
 The scheduled and